lucaslimafernandes/Flask_DA/README.md

 3. Execute

-Note: He asks you for your passwork (to assume a root user)
+Note: He asks you for your password (to assume a root user)

 > ansible-playbook --ask-become-pass playbook.yml